All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hair Growth (Limited Evidence)

 A study published in the FASEB Journal explored the role of melanocortins in human hair follicle biology using organ-cultured human scalp hair follicles.
-The researchers found that alpha-MSH (the natural hormone Melanotan II mimics) prolonged the anagen (growth) phase and delayed the transition to catagen (regression) phase .
+The researchers found that alpha-MSH (the natural hormone Melanotan II mimics) prolonged the anagen (growth) phase and delayed the transition to catagen (regression) phase.

 Anti-Inflammatory Scalp Effects (Theoretical)

 Inflammation at the hair follicle level contributes to several types of hair loss, including alopecia areata and some forms of telogen effluvium.
 Melanocortin-mediated anti-inflammatory effects could theoretically benefit scalp health and create a more favorable environment for hair growth.
-However, this is speculative and not supported by clinical data specific to Melanotan II.
+But this is speculative and not supported by clinical data specific to Melanotan II.

 What Users Report